vouksh/PingLogger/README.md

 Timeout: This is the maximum time that the ping logger will wait for a response before giving up.
 Interval: Specifies the time between each ping.
 Packet Size: Specifies the size of the packet to be sent.

-If you wish to edit these settings after the inital setup, they're stored in JSON format in the 'opts.json' file that is generated.

-The application will then log to both the console output and individual log files.
+Silent: Only logs the output to a file, not the console.

+Also supports silencing all hosts and printing out a message to the console every 2 seconds.
+To edit the message, create or change the silent.txt file, then trigger a refresh within the application (Ctrl-C, option 5) or close and re-open it.

-Requires dotnet core 3.0 or above.
+Requires dotnet core 3.0 or above to compile.
+Resulting binary will have no requirements.
 Uses Serilog for actual file and console logging.

+Download the binary + source from http://lexdysia.com/PingLogger.zip